mangoman2233/stacks-queues-template/README.md

 # Technical HW: Stacks & Queues
 Please complete the following 4 functions.
-You can test by running the 'pytest' command.
+You can test by running the 'pytest' command:

+To run just the main code for one problem:

+`python3 reverse.py`

+To run the tests for one problem:

+`pytest reverse_test.py`

+To run all the tests prior to submission:

+`pytest`

 ## Problem 1: reverse